Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: Introduction

-Weakening the quark-quark interactions in the perturbative domain drives the QCD matter toward the conformal limit \cite{Kurkela:2009gj,Fraga:2013qra,Gorda:2018gpy}.
+Weakening the quark-quark interactions in the perturbative domain drives the QCD matter toward the conformal limit \cite{Kurkela:2009gj,Fraga:2013qra,Gorda:2018gpy,Fernandez:2021jfr}.
 This stimulated intense discussions of the possible nearly conformal behavior of the NS matter as a signature of quark deconfinement \cite{Fujimoto:2022ohj,Altiparmak:2022bke,Marczenko:2022jhl,Brandes:2022nxa,Brandes:2022nxa,Takatsy:2023xzf,Annala:2023cwx}.
-The nonlocal NJL model presented below is asymptotically conformal by construction, which makes it a great tool for studying this possibility.
+The nonlocal NJL model presented below is asymptotically conformal by construction.
+This enables using it to test how close to the conformal behavior is the QCD matter at the densities reached in the centers of the heaviest NSs.
 Below we address this question and demonstrate the existence of a non-perturbative range of densities inaccessible in NSs, where the speed of sound and dimensionless interaction measure of cold quark matter simultaneously attain nearly conformal values.